WAY TO PLAY

 Mercedes Vasquez Micolta (Fundación Colombianitos) has experienced the power of football as a tool for female empowerment.
 She now uses football3 to promote education and gender equality in conflict areas of Colombia.

-I was born in Puerto Tejada, Cauca in 1993.
-My mother died at the young age of 30, when I was 11 years old.
-Shortly after that I started playing football3 with other girls.
-People didn’t normally accept the idea of women playing football and many parents restricted their daughters from training.
-We felt excluded from the community, but were motivated by the passion we had for the sport.
-With football3, we started giving more respect to ourselves and our opponents.
+I was born in Puerto Tejada, Cauca, in 1993.
+My mother died when I was 11 years old.
+She was only 30.
+Shortly afterwards I started playing football3 with other girls.
+People didn't normally accept the idea of women playing football and many parents restricted their daughters from training.
+We felt excluded from the community, but we were motivated by the passion we had for the sport.
+With football3, we started paying more respect to ourselves and our opponents.
 It was a way of learning how to be a better person.
-Now I use football3 to share life lessons with young girls.
-My dream is to continue learning, go to university and become self-sufficient.
+Now I use football3 to share life lessons with other young girls.
+My dream is to continue learning, complete university and become self-sufficient.